 Find out more

 - Read a case study about the RaDaR (National Registry of Rare Kidney Diseases).

-- Watch related videos on our YouTube channel:NIHRtv.
-Look for the Complex and innovative trial design and delivery playlist.
+- Watch related videos on our NIHRtv channel on YouTube: Complex and innovative trial design and delivery playlist.

 - Visit our Delivering complex and innovative research web page to learn more about how we support these types of trials.